Pie Stand: Perfect for your next party, a pie stand your guests will LOVE. Includes a free printable, and lots of great pie recipes.

 This weekend for Father’s Day we made pie, lots and lots of pie, and set up a fun Pie Stand for our family celebration.
-I think it just might have been one of my best ideas ever. 😉 This pie dessert table would also be amazing at a wedding, or birthday.
+I think it just might have been one of our best ideas ever. 😉 This pie dessert table would also be amazing at a wedding, or birthday.
 It was inspired by my sweet husbands love of pie.

 I set up the pie stand under some nice trees in the backyard.
 I used the blue bunting I made last Father’s Day out of old men’s shirts over the stand.
 See how I made it here.
 I used the different shades of blue as the colour scheme -which seemed really fitting for Father’s Day.

 Another fun addition to the table was this cute “I love you even more than I love pie” sign.

 I spelled out the word “pie” from some letters I had around the house.

 An old crate worked really well to create height on the table and hold some mini pies and tarts.